../

 Bitboards

 So far everything was either completely known territory in the battlesnake world, or existing techniques from chess newly applied to battlesnake.
-However, there is one completely new technique in Shapeshifter that does not appear in existing literature.
+However, there is one technique in Shapeshifter that does not appear in existing literature.
 That is what I call Minimum Combination Search or MCS.

 MCS on the other hand only searches the combinations [A, A, A], [C, B, B], [B, C, C] (or any other set of combinations that covers all individual moves).
 In this algorithm, it is even more important than in other minimax variants, to have a good move ordering heuristc.
 This can be used to order the individual opponent moves in a way that the best ones are probably searched together, leading to an earlier pruning of the tree and to a more realistic game state during search.